twentyOne2x/attnmarkets-docs/pages/introduction/vision-attn.md

   * development, growth, liquidity,
   * payroll (onchain and offchain),
-  * card spend and operations.
+  * card spend, commerce, and operations.

-The LP side does not care which specific payroll or card rail was used.
+The LP side does not care which specific payroll, card, or merchant rail was used.
 LPs are exposed only to:

 * revenue-backed PT/YT positions,